 Understanding of the past is important to help us navigate to a sustainable future.
-Traditions and memories make us who we are locally, and projects that identify our culture and memories can help bring us closer and create a sense of local pride.
+Traditions and memories make us who we are locally, and projects that identify our culture and past experiences will help bring us closer, building our sense of pride in where we live.

 Our aim is capture the town’s social, cultural and economic memories using a variety of media, If you have drawings, artwork, photos, oral history recordings or video we can share, please get in touch with the Community Engagement Officer.